Note: Only elvex Admin users have permissions to add AI providers.

 4. Find the Model ID

-Go to the Bedrock console → Base models list.
 Click a model to view its Model ID

-5. Setup up an elvex Provider
+5. Set up an elvex Provider

 Go to elvex Settings → AI Providers